samuelhigbee/samuelhigbee.github.io/index.md

 I am an Assistant Professor of Economics at the University of North Carolina at Chapel Hill.

-My research is in econometrics, and focuses on making economic policy decisions in the face of uncertainty.
+My research is in econometrics, with a focus on making economic policy decisions in the face of uncertainty.
-My work includes experimental design, analysis of treatment effect heterogeneity, and estimation of personalized treatment rules and optimal policies.
+I develop methods for learning optimal policies with limited data, for designing experiments around policy objectives, and for identification and inference of heterogeneous treatment effects.
-I enjoy applying tools from optimization and machine learning to solve econometric problems.
+My work draws on decision theory, optimization, and machine learning.

 - **CV:** [PDF](assets/cv/samuelhigbee_cv.pdf)
 - **Contact:** <sdhigbee@unc.edu>